latheon-network/Latheon/STATUS.md

 **LatheonFaucet (🟢 LIVE):** anyone can call `claim()` to receive 500 test LTH, once every 24 hours per address — no need to request tokens from the team directly.
 Funded with 50,000 LTH at launch (100 claims).
 This closes the "public faucet" item from the NEXT section of the roadmap.

+**Test coverage (🟢 LIVE):** all three core contracts — LatheonToken, LatheonFaucet, LatheonShieldedPoolV3 — have automated Solidity unit tests (18 checks total, all passing), runnable directly in Remix with no local setup.
+Pool tests use a mock verifier to test contract logic (deposits, root tracking, double-spend prevention) independently of the real cryptography, which is separately confirmed by the actual on-chain proof already verified on Sepolia.

 ## 2. Demonstrated flow (🟢 LIVE)

 1. LTH is deposited into the shielded pool (fixed denomination: 100 LTH).
 The deposit inserts the commitment into an **on-chain** incremental Merkle tree in the same transaction — no separate step, no operator involved.